munnep/TFE_airgap/README.md

 See the following documentation [How to install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)

 ## TLS certificate
-You need to have valid TLS certificates that can be used with the DNS name you will be using to contact the webserver.
+You need to have valid TLS certificates that can be used with the DNS name you will be using to contact the TFE instance.

 The repo assumes you have no certificates and want to create them using Let's Encrypt and that your DNS domain is managed under AWS.